dotnet/runtime/Documentation/cross-platform-performance-and-eventing.md

 - Collection of machine-wide performance data including CPU sampling, threading information (e.g. context switches), and OS specific events / system call tracing.
 - Collection of CLR-specific events that we have today exposed as ETW events.
-- Collection of EventSource events by a default OS-specific collector as we do today with ETW on Windows.
+- Collection of EventSource events by a default OS-specific collector, as we do today with ETW on Windows.
 - User-mode call stacks for both performance and tracing data.
 - Portability of traces across machines, so that analysis can occur off box.
 - Data viewable on collection OS.
 - Stretch: Data can be understood by TraceEvent, which opens up interesting analysis scenarios.
 	- Using PerfView and existing tooling.
-	- Ability to use CAP on non-Windows data.
+	- Ability to use CAP (Automated analysis) on non-Windows data.

-# Scoping to Reality
+# Scoping to the Current Landscape

-While it would be nice to have full parity across Windows, Linux, and Mac with respect to collection and analysis of performance and tracing data, this is likely not going to happen.
 Given that we’ve built up a rich set of functionality on Windows, much of which depends on ETW and is specific to the OS, we’re going to see some differences across the other operating systems.

 Our goal should be to do the best job that we can to enable data collection and analysis across the supported operating systems by betting on the right technologies, such that as the landscape across these operating systems evolve, .NET is well positioned to take advantage of the changes without needing to change the fundamental technology choices that we’ve made.
-While this choice will likely result in some pain now, it is likely to position us better for the future and align us with the OS communities.
+While this choice will likely result in some types of investigations being more difficult due to absent features that we depend upon on Windows, it is likely to position us better for the future and align us with the OS communities.

 # Linux